squeezy102/PoE2LootFilter/README.md

 ## Leveling Filters
 - Only show their respective armor types
-- Only show their respected weapon types
+- Only show their respective weapon types
 - Very lightweight filtering.
 Not much is hidden.